Published:

 Last updated (prices):

-This guide compares all three methods with concrete Swiss costs, shows you step-by-step how to get ready to start in 30 minutes, and explains how the billing afterwards flows cleanly into the association's accounting.
+This guide compares all three methods with concrete Swiss costs, shows you step-by-step how to get ready to go in 30 minutes, and explains how the billing afterwards flows cleanly into the association's accounting.

 1. Why cashless payments make sense at association festivals